Erosion and Sediment Control

 P: (336) 222-5050 F: (336) 513-5467

 All land-disturbing activities involving an area greater than one acre (except mining, forestry, or agricultural activities) are required by law in the State of North Carolina to operate under an approved erosion control plan.
 This plan must be obtained before work begins on a site.
 Although tracts containing less than one acre do not require permits, adequate measures to prevent erosion and contain sediment on site are still required.

 The City of Burlington Engineering Department administers an erosion control program within the City limits and extraterritorial jurisdictional area.
 This program operates under the direction of the Land Quality Section of the North Carolina Department of Environment and Natural Resources (NCDENR) which enforces the requirements of the Sedimentation Pollution Control Act of 1973 on a statewide basis.

 The Sedimentation Pollution Control Act of 1973 is a performance-oriented law that allows flexibility in determining the most economical and effective methods for controlling erosion and sediment.
-The North Carolina Sedimentation Control Commission sponsored the development of the North Carolina Erosion and Sedimentation Control Planning and Design Manual, a basic reference used during plan preparation, review, implementation, and enforcement to minimize and control the effects of erosion and sedimentation on surrounding land, water bodies
+The North Carolina Sedimentation Control Commission sponsored the development of the North Carolina Erosion and Sedimentation Control Planning and Design Manual, a basic reference used during plan preparation, review, implementation, and enforcement to minimize and control the effects of erosion and sedimentation on surrounding land, water bodies and ecosystems.

 Three sets of drawings showing the site, its features, and the proposed erosion and sedimentation control plan should be submitted to the Engineering Department for review.
 A completed Financial Responsibility/Ownership Form (*PDF File Format Acrobat Reader™ ) and an acreage-based permit fee are also required to be submitted with the proposed plan.